etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_drawConnectionIssues | 0 or 1       | 1

-Toggles drawing of connection interrupted text if there are connection problems.
+Toggles connection interrupted text if there are connection problems.
+Useful for high ping players.

 ---